Failover: Failback

 Failback is the process of restoring a system, component, or service previously in a state of failure back to its original, working state, and having the standby system go from functioning back to standby.

 Usage

 The use of virtualization software has allowed failover practices to become less reliant on physical hardware through the process referred to as migration in which a running virtual machine is moved from one physical host to another, with little or no disruption in service.

-Failover and failback technology are also regularly used in the Microsoft SQL Server database, in which SQL Server Failover Cluster Instance (FCI) is installed/configured on top of the Windows Server failover Cluster (WSFC).
-The SQL Server groups and resources running on WSFC can manually be failover to the second node for any planned maintenance on the first node or automatically failover to the second node in case of any issues on the first node.
+Failover and failback technology are also regularly used in the Microsoft SQL Server database, in which SQL Server Failover Cluster Instance (FCI) is installed and configured on top of the Windows Server Failover Cluster (WSFC).
+The SQL Server groups and resources running on WSFC can be manually failed over to the second node for any planned maintenance on the first node or automatically fail over to the second node in case of any issues on the first node.
 In the same way, a failback operation can be performed to the first node once the issue is resolved or maintenance is done on it.